moucheng2017/EM-BPL-Semi-Seg/README.md

 We learn each threshold scalar for each image in the current implementation before we average them across batch.
 See the output of libs.Train3D.calculate_kl_loss

 ### Example uses:
-This code base has been tested on datasets downloaded from Medical Segmentation Decathlon: http://medicaldecathlon.com/
+This code base has been tested on Task 01 brain tumour data set downloaded from Medical Segmentation Decathlon: http://medicaldecathlon.com/

 ### Citation